ymubarak/BBC_Channel_Analytics/README.md

 milion views.
 It has 50 playlists and has uploaded 24377 videos.
 In this project we sampled 2619 videos from the different 50 playlists.
 The dataset for this project can be found in the files; playlists.csv, videos.csv, and categories.csv.

-This datasets is collected through YouTube Data API.
+The dataset was collected through YouTube Data API.

 ## Featureset Exploration
 Understanding the "playlists" dataset features: